The Sheltie FAQ

-Only bathe your pet Sheltie when he needs it.
+Only bathe your pet Sheltie when he needs it, or every 1-2 months as a guide.
 This may sound dirty but actually Shetland Sheepdogs keep themselves clean by licking and grooming themselves every day.
 If you bathe them too often it will strip away the natural coat oils, causing dryness, flaking and itching.

-When you do bathe your Sheltie, use warm water to shower him in the tub and get the nozzle right against his skin.
-Otherwise the waterproof outer coat will protect him like water off a duck's back!
-Be extra careful not to get any water in his ear holes too.
-Use cotton balls if you are worried.
-Make sure you only use a shampoo and conditioner designed for dogs.
-Human products have different pH levels which can damage your dog's skin and coat.
-Wash the shampoo out thoroughly.
+When you bathe your Sheltie, use warm water to shower him in the tub and get the nozzle right against his skin.
+Otherwise the waterproof outercoat will protect him like water off a duck's back.
+Be extra careful not to get any water in his ear holes too; use cotton balls if you're worried.
+Make sure you use a shampoo designed for dogs: TropiClean's PerfectFur Dog Shampoo is ideal for dogs with double coats.
+Then wash the shampoo out thoroughly to prevent itching.

-Afterwards, gently pat him dry with a towel.
-Don't rub him or you'll loosen the under coat.
-Allow him to dry off naturally indoors.
+Afterwards, gently pat him dry (don't rub) with a towel and allow him to dry off naturally indoors.
 If your furniture can't take a wet Sheltie rubbing himself all over it, carefully blow dry the coat on a low setting, parting the hair as you go.

 What does all this look like?
 Check out these 101 Shelties in The Bath photos to find out.